anaclumos/extracranial/Research/pages/Project Day One Exodus.md

 ---
 lang: 'en'
 slug: '/AADB27'
+title: 'Project: Day One Exodus'
 ---

-# Project: Day One Exodus

 Day One has stalled since the [[Automattic]]'s acquisition.